alveflo/alveflo.web/app/_posts/2018-01-07-travis-jekyll-github-pages.markdown

 ---
 layout: post
-title:  Deploying Jekyll site to GitHub Pages using Travis CI
+title:  Deploying your Jekyll site to GitHub Pages using Travis CI
 categories: code
 ---